unparagoned/njsTuya/README.md

 Openhab interface for Tuya home automation devices sold under various names This is a wrapper script for codetheweb/tuyapi. https://github.com/codetheweb/tuyapi

+# Non-working: Due to change tuyapi the current setup might not work.
+Also a recent power cut has let to home system being down preventing a quick fix.

 #Instructions:

 Run